 GAMES & GAME POINTS

-Length of Games: All games will consist of 2 X 25 minute halves with the exception of forfeited or games where teams arrive late.The duration of the halves will be adjusted prior to game start for games where teams arrive late.
+Length of Games: Games will consist of 2 X 25 minute halves for U9 & U11 - 2 X 30 minute halves for U13 & Up with the exception of forfeited or games where teams arrive late.The duration of the halves will be adjusted prior to game start for games where teams arrive late.
 Half time will be 5 minutes in duration.

 Medal Games: Play-off games for medals within two-sided pools or between pools.